×

 The first iteration of ‘Make and Be’ was in partnership with social enterprise Mother Tongues and ran from April to June 2022, and was facilitated by artist Nasrin Golden, who speaks English and Farsi.
 The second iteration ran from September to December 2022, and was facilitated by artist Anca Danila who worked with the Romanian community.

-The current iteration of Make and Be is a zine-making 6-week workshop programme for families with an African background with zine-maker, writer and storyteller Victory Nwabu-Ekeoma and artist Rema Hamid.
+A 6-week zine-making workshop programme for families with an African background with zine-maker, writer and storyteller Victory Nwabu-Ekeoma and artist Rema Hamid.
+(April-May 2024)

 Artist Nasrin Golden at the Hugh Lane Gallery.